 The FES Program was designed to teach and assess the physiology, anatomy and fundamental knowledge and technical skills required to practice flexible endoscopic surgery of the gastrointestinal (GI) tract.
 The FES Program is comprised of an interactive web-based multimedia-enhanced didactic curriculum component and a two-part validated assessment made up of:

-- A web-based multiple choice exam for evaluating cognitive knowledge and judgment
+- A web-based multiple choice exam for evaluating cognitive knowledge

 - A virtual reality platform to evaluate fundamental technical and psychomotor skills

-FES establishes a standard set of didactic information and manual skills serving as a basic curriculum to guide surgical residents, fellows and practicing surgeons in the performance of basic endoscopic surgery.
-By mastering the curriculum and skills in this inanimate modality, it is expected that surgical residents and surgeons will initiate and carry out their performance of endoscopy more effectively, with greater skill, greater safety, and with lower complication rates.
+FES establishes a standard set of didactic information and manual skills, and serves as a basic curriculum to guide surgical residents, fellows and practicing surgeons in the performance of basic endoscopic surgery.
+By mastering the curriculum and skills in this inanimate modality, it is expected that surgical residents and surgeons will initiate and carry out their performance of endoscopy more effectively, with greater skill, greater safety, and lower complication rates.
 The specific aim of FES is that the knowledge and skills gained by those who master the FES curriculum will improve the quality and safety of surgical care delivered to their patients.

 The cognitive test includes 80 questions assessing the understanding and application of the basic fundamentals of endoscopy with as much emphasis as possible on clinical judgment and intra-operative decision-making.
 Detailed psychometric analysis has been part of the preparation and standard setting process for the cognitive exam.